sodadata/docs/soda-sql/scan-yaml.md

 # Scan YAML

-A **scan** is a Soda SQL CLI command that uses SQL queries to extract information about data in a database table.
+A **scan** is a Soda SQL CLI command that uses SQL queries to extract information about data in a [dataset]({% link soda/glossary.md %}#dataset).

-Instead of laboriously accessing your database and then manually defining SQL queries to analyze the data in tables, you can use a much simpler Soda SQL scan.
+Instead of laboriously accessing your data source and then manually defining SQL queries to analyze the data in datasets, you can use a much simpler Soda SQL scan.
 First, you configure scan metrics and tests in a **scan YAML** file, then Soda SQL uses the input from that file to prepare, then run SQL queries against your data.
 <br />

 **[Create a scan YAML file](#create-a-scan-yaml-file)<br />